-This year 2016, the Spring Festival falls on Mondy, Feb.
-8th.
-For 15 days, which is the longest holiday in the whole year.
+This year 2017, the Spring Festival falls on Saturday, Jan.
+28th.
 However, generally Chinese people only get 7 days off.
 Chinese family members away from home would come back home to celebrate the most important festival.

 Food is the cornerstone of the celebrations.
 When mentioning Chinese new year food, what would first come into your mind?
 In this article, we will introduce the most common Chinese New Year food includes dumplings, fish, tang yuan, spring rolls, and niangao.